SDLE MCQ

 Category: Implant

-10) What is the treatment for recession caused by remaining cement?
+10) What is the treatment for an implant with buccal recession?

 176 / 200